ailispaw/talk2docker/docs/commands.md

 - top (ps)
 	List the running processes of a container
 - commit
 	Create a new image from a container
+- upload
+	Upload a file/folder to a container

 ### image (img)
 - list (ls)